wavefrontHQ/docs/pages/doc/integrations.md

 ### Adding a Featured or Data Collector Integration

-1. Click a Featured or Data Collector integration tile.
+1. Click a tile in the Featured or Data Collector sections.
 1. Click the **Setup** tab.
 1. Follow the instructions for installing and configuring required software.
 1. Click the **Metrics** tab to verify that metrics are flowing.